 My passion for travel quickly grew into a desire to experience diverse cultures, people and stories.
 My late twenties were spent teaching English in Azerbaijan, learning Italian in Italy, exploring indigenous psychedelics and working as a travel writer for Best of Peru, followed by a stint living in an eco village in Wales, where I built ‘hobbit’ houses.
 The house was featured on Grand Designs with Kevin McCloud - also a lovely chap!

-Now at the ripe old age of 37, I spend most of my time in Europe and occasionally I'm convinced that I've escaped the grips of my quarter life crisis.
-I am now making my own podcast 'The Hitchhiker' which is a fascinating account of the people and cultures I come across as I hitchhike around various countries.
+Now at the ripe old age of 38, occasionally I'm convinced that I've escaped the grips of my quarter life crisis so I'm now making my own podcast 'The Hitchhiker' which is a fascinating account of the people and cultures I come across as I hitchhike around various countries.
 When not shaking my thumb at strangers I also act as a key judge in the Australian Podcasting Awards.